fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This is by far the most common pattern in F# programming.
 In the previous code sample, `str` is of type `string | null`, but `s` is now of type `string`.
 This is because we know that based on the `null` has been accounted for by the `null` pattern.

-#### Likely supported: isNull and others using null-handling annotation
+#### Likely supported: isNull and others using null-handling decoration

 ```fsharp
 let len (str: string | null) =